Memorial University Scholarships

 How to Apply

-For the aforementioned three opportunities, an application is required which is available at the Scholarships and Awards Office website at https://www.mun.ca/scholarships/scholarships/.
-The following award has it’s own application information.
+For the aforementioned three opportunities, an application is required, which is available at the Scholarships and Awards Office website.
+The following award has its own application information.

 Newfoundland and Labrador Neurotrauma Initiative Award

-This award, valued at a portion of the income on the investment, is made possible by a generous endowment from the Newfoundland and Labrador Neurotrauma Initiative Program, a partnership between the Rick Hansen Man in Motion Foundation, the Canadian Paraplegic Association, the Brain Injury Association and the Government of Newfoundland and Labrador.
-The award will be available on an annually rotating basis between undergraduate and graduate students, with first preference given to a student who has been identified with a brain or spinal cord injury.
-For undergraduate students an application is required which is available at the Scholarships and Awards Office website.
+This award, valued at a portion of the income on the investment, is made possible by a generous endowment from the Newfoundland and Labrador Neurotrauma Initiative Program, a partnership between the Rick Hansen Man in Motion Foundation, the Canadian Paraplegic Association, the Brain Injury Association, and the Government of Newfoundland and Labrador.
+The award will be available on an annual rotating basis between undergraduate and graduate students, with first preference given to a student who has been identified with a brain or spinal cord injury.
+For undergraduate students, an application is required, which is available at the Scholarships and Awards Office website.

 Contact Information